-2.4.7 ALLOCATION PHASE: AD-HOC REQUESTS (RC) (RUNNING TIMETABLE PROCESS)

-- Collect, check and review all requests for RC - Create a register of the applications and keep it up-to-date - Allocate capacity for RC - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+- Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+In case of nonconsistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - Keep the catalogue concerned updated - Allocation phase: ad-hoc requests (RC) (running timetable process) - o Collect, check and review all requests for RC including error fixing when possible - o Create a register of the applications and keep it up-to-date - Allocate capacity for RC - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
 In case of nonconsistent offers (e.g. non-harmonized border times), ask for correction. - Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - Keep the RC catalogue updated

-2.4.8 PATH REGISTER
+2.4.1 PATH REGISTER

 The C-OSS manages and keeps a path register up-to-date for all incoming requests, containing the dates of the requests, the names of the applicants, details of the documentation supplied and of incidents that have occurred.
-A path register shall be made freely available to all concerned applicants without disclosing the identity of other applicants, unless the applicants concerned have agreed to such a disclosure.
+A path register shall be made freely available to all applicants concerned without disclosing the identity of other applicants, unless the applicants concerned have agreed to such a disclosure.
 The contents of the register will only be communicated to them on request.